Check my new site: veganlivingbydanielle.com

 Hey everyone!
 Today I want to share one of my favorite pasta dishes.
 Well, it's the vegan Italian sausages that make me love it so much!
 I highly recommend the Tofurky Original Italian Sausage.
 I first found it at a Stop & Shop in the produce section where they have the other vegetarian foods.
 In my dish, I also used gluten free ziti because regular pasta just doesn't sit right with me.
 (Warning: the Tofurky sausage is NOT GF.)
 I like Barilla Gluten Free Ziti because I find the texture to be most like regular pasta, it tastes good, and it's affordable!
 (I buy it in bulk at BJ's Wholesale.)

-If you don't use all 4 sausages for this recipe, stick the extra in the freezer because it stays longer. |
+If you don't use all 4 sausages for this recipe,

 While I share with you recipes as I enjoy to eat them, please remember that recipes are mainly suggestions or guidelines!
 Don't turn away from a recipe just because you don't like one thing about it.
 They aren't written in stone!